Vic and Sade: Characters

 All of the action of Vic and Sade, all of the people and all of the places in the town were created strictly through the dialogue.
 Listeners heard just the voices of the three, later four, principal speaking characters, embellished with very few sound effects.
-This effect is lost as the series progresses and more and more voices are added.
+This intimate effect was lessened as the series progressed and more and more voices were added.

 Speaking characters

 Vic

 Victor Rodney Gook was the chief accountant of the Consolidated Kitchenware Company Plant Number Fourteen.
 He was the Exalted Big Dipper of the Drowsy Venus Chapter of the Sacred Stars of the Milky Way, a fraternal order founded by R.J.
 Konk.
 Vic's passion was parades, alarm clocks, cigars, wide-brimmed hats and doorbells.
 He was often asked to submit articles to the Kitchenware Dealers Quarterly and the lodge magazine.
 Rush's/Russell's nickname for Vic was "Gov." Vic's good deed was always looking out to help Hank Gutstop get a job, allowing Hank to pay Vic back (Sade thought little of Hank, a constant source of friction with Vic).
 Vic's opening line upon entering the house through the kitchen screen door was usually, "Hi-dee-hi, Ho-dee-ho," a borrowing from Cab Calloway's version of "Minnie the Moocher."